-Incorporeal: Jinn are lifeforms composed of smokeless fire, an arachic name for electrostatic ectoplasm, which is composed of free flowing ions and electrons like a plasma.
-In this form they are invisible, intangible, and can enter and rest in electrically conductive objects.
-Also unlike most spirits, they can also be affected by electric and magnetic fields.
+Subtle Body: Jinn are lifeforms composed of smokeless fire, an archaic name for electrostatic ectoplasm, which is composed of free flowing ions and electrons like a plasma.
+In this form they are invisible, and can enter and rest in electrically conductive objects and living creatures.
+Also unlike most spirits, they can also be affected by the natural world through electric and magnetic fields.
 Agelessness: Jinn don't die from natural causes like aging or infectious disease so many can live for centuries and millennia.
-However they are not deathless and can still be killed by mortal injury or curses to their incorporeal form or starvation.
+However they are not deathless and can still be killed by mortal injury or curses, or starvation.
 Breathlessness: Jinn do not need to breathe to stay alive or function properly although they are physically capable of doing so.
 Regeneration: Jinn can quickly recover from damage in either their incorporeal or physical forms.
 Composed of charged subtle particles, a plasmic jinn creates a path of ambient charges in the air wherever they go and can absorb the charged particles in the discharged path to maintain their form.
 This process works more efficiently when inhabiting conductive material like metals.
 They can also have their physical forms regenerate simply by using their ectoplasm to collect ambient dust particles or reforming their bodies after scattering it.
 However, even jinn regeneration has its limits; after repeated destruction within a short time frame, more and more energy and concentration is needed to restore or the process can fail for a longer periods of time or completely.
 Super Speed and Agility: A jinni can use the electrostatic discharge of their ectoplasm as a medium to achieve speeds nearing that of lightning even when in physical form.
 In addition, the jinn's reflexes can be enhanced by an increase in the stimulation of the nervous system.
 Super Strength: A jinni can increase his or her physical form's electrical activity to speed up the recruitment of motor neurons and the effects of their muscles, granting disproportionately large strength.
-Manifestation: Although born as incorporeal beings, jinn can create physical forms to inhabit.
+Manifestation: Although born as subtle beings, jinn can create physical forms to inhabit.
 They can use the charges of their ectoplasmic form to directly manifest as an visible ionized gas.
-Going further, a jinni can charge ambient particles of mineral dust, smoke or ash to self-organize into microscopic helical structures capable of replicating themselves into stable false proteins.
-The result is a solid corporeal body, able to interact in a tactile manner with people and objects and likewise be acted upon.
-This physical body is maintained by the spirit's vitality and the jinni can reuse the same energy to dispel it and regain their incorporeal form just as easily.
-However if an outside force causes a jinn's physical body to be disrupted, damaged, or destroyed past the point of being able to regenerate, it will quickly disintegrate and leave behind a weakened ectoplasmic wisp incapable of forming a new body until it heals and regains energy.
-Invisibility: Their incorporeal forms are naturally invisible to all creatures that use light to see.
-Jinn can also extend this property to their physical bodies by bending the light around them.
-Intangiblity: Their incorporeal forms are naturally intangible to all physical objects but are still vulnerable to subtle matter, Neijing and Psychokinesis.
-Jinn can also have their physical bodies mimic this to an extent by making the dust they are composed of dissipate into particles and allow physical objects to pass through or float around them and simply reform without injury.
-However in this state they cannot pass through air-tight spaces and are vulnerable to substances that can alter the particulates of their bodies such as powerful winds, indirect magic, neijing, and telekinesis.
-Possession: Jinn in their incorporeal form can enter and take over the body of a corporeal creature by overriding their motor functions and senses to use the body as their own.
+Going further, a jinni can charge ambient particles of mineral dust, smoke or ash to self-organize into structures capable of covering their subtle bodies.
+The result is a solid corporeal body, able to be seen and interact in a tactile manner with people and objects and likewise be acted upon.
+This physical body is maintained by the spirit's vitality and the jinni can reuse the same energy to dispel it and regain their subtle form just as easily.
+However if an outside force causes a jinn's physical body to be disrupted, damaged, or destroyed past the point of being able to regenerate, it will quickly disintegrate and leave behind a weakened ectoplasmic wisp incapable of forming a physical body until it heals and regains energy.
+Invisibility: Their subtle bodies are naturally invisible to all creatures that use light to see.
+Jinn replicate this ability in their physical bodies by bending the light around and through them.
+Intangibility: Whereas most spirits pass through matter without interaction, a jinn's subtle body instead disperses around incoming materials, appearing to have the same affect.
+This can also be done with their corporeal forms as they are also made of particles that can be reassembled.
+Their corporeal form can even be contained by air-tight spaces and are vulnerable to substances that can alter the particulates of their bodies such as powerful winds, dust collecting fluids, magic, and telekinesis, etc. In either form, they are susceptible to metaphysical forces like Psychokinetic Energy, direct magic power, or applications like Neijing.
+Possession: Jinn in their subtle form can enter and take over the body of a corporeal creature by overriding their motor functions and senses to use the body as their own.
 When a jinni possesses a body, they also have access to the reflexes and passive traits of the body.
 Alternatively, they can lie dormant in the creature and merely influence their thoughts and actions.
 However a jinni can be resisted, overpowered or exorcised from the body and forced out by rituals, powerful objects, or strong willed individuals.
-Shapeshifting: Jinn have the ability to shape-shift and customize their physical forms at will.
+Shapeshifting: Jinn have the ability to shape-shift and customize their subtle and physical forms at will.
 A jinni can potentially have full control over every aspect of their physical make-up, able to stretch, liquefy, and otherwise manipulate their body.
-Despite this a jinn's biological sex will remain constant, even if taking on the guise of another one.
-Flight: Jinn in their incorporeal forms can naturally defy gravity.
+The only part that is consistent through their forms is the color scheme of their current form and their biological sex as they are unable to change that.
+Flight: Jinn in their subtle forms can naturally defy gravity.
 To fly in their physical forms, jinn can turn their lower halves into a trail of dust and propel themselves or produce a strong electromagnetic field to push off the ground.
-Telekinesis: Jinn are beings flowing with psychic energy which can be used to manipulate physical objects at a distance.
+Telekinesis: Jinn are beings flowing with psychokinetic energy which can be used to manipulate physical objects at a distance.

 Genetics and Reproduction